The national context

 “Besides gaining the loyalty of their occupants and visitors, old buildings that stay in use rise to other freedoms.
 By spanning generations, they transcend style and turn it into history.
 By showing a tangible deep history, the building proposes an equally deep future and summons the taking of long-term responsibility from its occupants.”

-The practical task is to improve energy performance, and ensure that these buildings remain well-used and durable for centuries to come.
+The practical task is to improve energy performance while ensuring that these buildings remain well-used and durable for centuries to come.